sensorium/Mozzi/gallery/index.markdown

 ***

-OscPocketO : Pocket Synth and Drum machine by Staffan Melin, who invites you to ["edit, share and evolve"](https://oscillator.se/arduino)
+OscPocketM and OscPocketO ; A beatmaker and a synth/drum machine by Staffan Melin, who invites you to ["edit, share and evolve"](https://oscillator.se/arduino) {% include video id="BsVUM46RVbc" provider="youtube" %}
 {% include video id="xTlGxCow4GA" provider="youtube" %}

 ***